Ahmedtarekyoussef/Flaggy/README.md

 # Flaggy
 This is a Java-based game that has been created to assess your knowledge of flags from various countries.
+The game is designed as a quiz, with multiple-choice questions aimed at enhancing your general knowledge.
+The back-end has been completed, the front-end will be finalized shortly.
+To begin the Flaggy game, please import the Flaggy.zip file into a Java Integrated Development Environment (IDE) and run the control class.
+The game will start running once this step has been completed.